Tempered distributions and Schwartz functions on definable manifolds: The general polynomially bounded case

-Proof: Let $M=\bigcup\limits_{i=1}^m X_i$ be an affine open sub-analytic cover.
+Proof: Let $M=\bigcup\limits_{i=1}^m X_i$ be an affine definable open cover.
 The case $m=1$ follows from Lemma \ref{tempered_can_separate_disjont_closed}.
 For simplicity we prove here the case $m=2$.
 The general case follows in the same way.
-Thus we assume $M=X_1\cup X_2$, where $X_1,X_2$ are affine sub-analytic manifolds.
-As in the proof of Proposition \ref{tempered-partition-of-unity} we apply the shrinking lemma (that follows from Lemma \ref{normality_of_sub_analytic_lemma_general}) twice to obtain an affine sub-analytic open cover $M=Z_1\cup Z_2$ where $\bar{Z_i}\subset X_i$ for $i=1,2$, and another affine sub-analytic open cover $M=Y_1\cup Y_2$ where $\bar{Y_i}\subset Z_i$ for $i=1,2$.
+Thus we assume $M=X_1\cup X_2$, where $X_1,X_2$ are affine definable manifolds.
+As in the proof of Proposition \ref{tempered-partition-of-unity} we apply the shrinking lemma (that follows from Lemma \ref{normality_of_definable_lemma}) twice to obtain an affine definable open cover $M=Z_1\cup Z_2$ where $\bar{Z_i}\subset X_i$ for $i=1,2$, and another affine definable open cover $M=Y_1\cup Y_2$ where $\bar{Y_i}\subset Z_i$ for $i=1,2$.

 \